Compact group Rohlin actions and $G$-kernels on von Neumann algebras: Introduction

 Let $G$ be a locally compact group.
 A $G$-kernel on a factor $M$ is a group homomorphism $\kappa$ from a locally compact group $G$ into $\Out(M)$ that admits a measurable lift $\alpha\colon G\to\Aut(M)$.
 Given a $G$-kernel $\kappa$, whether a lift $\alpha$ can be chosen as a genuine action is a classical problem.
 For each $G$-kernel $\kappa$, there is an associated 3-cohomology class $\Ob(\kappa)$ in a measurable group cohomology $\mathrm{H}^3(G;\mathbb{T})$ which serves as the obstruction to lifting $\kappa$ to a genuine action.
 Sutherland \cite{Su80} has shown that this class completely determines the obstruction to a lifting action when $M$ is properly infinite.
 In this context, we are interested in the following questions. \begin{enumerate} \item Which 3-cohomology classes in $\mathrm{H}^3(G;\mathbb{T})$ is realized as the obstruction for a $G$-kernel? \item Does every $G$-kernel on a finite factor with trivial obstruction class lift to an action? \end{enumerate}

 We first address the realization problem of a 3-cohomology class in $\mathrm{H}^3(G;\mathbb{T})$ as an obstruction.
 For discrete groups, Jones \cite{Jo79} has shown that every 3-cohomology class is realized as the obstruction for a $G$-kernel on the AFD $\II_1$ factor.
 For compact groups, this problem has been solved by Wassermann \cite{Wa06} on the AFD $\II_1$ factor.
-More recently, Marrakchi \cite{Ma25} has proved that if $G$ is a compact connected abelian group, every class in $\mathrm{H}^3(G;\mathbb{T})$ can be realized as an obstruction for a $G$-kernel on a full $\II_1$ factor.
+More recently, by using conformal field theory, Bischoff and Karmakar \cite{BK24} have constructed $\mathbb{T}^n$-kernels on the AFD factor of type $\III_1$ realizing a given class in $\mathrm{H}^3(\mathbb{T}^n;\mathbb{T})$.
+Marrakchi \cite{Ma25} has proved that if $G$ is a compact connected abelian group, every class in $\mathrm{H}^3(G;\mathbb{T})$ can be realized as an obstruction for a $G$-kernel on a full $\II_1$ factor.
 Recall that a factor $M$ is said to be full if the inner automorphism group $\Int(M)$ is a closed subgroup of $\Aut(M)$.
 By generalizing Wassermann's construction, we extend these results as follows.

 \begin{thm} Let $G$ be a compact group and let $c\colon G^3\to\mathbb{T}$ be a measurable 3-cocycle.
 Then there exist a full $\II_1$ factor $M$ and a $G$-kernel $\kappa\colon G\to\Out(M)$ whose lifting obstruction is $\Ob(\kappa)=[c]$. \end{thm}